devdanias/python_dio/README.md

 <p align="center">
 <img width="300" height="300" src="https://hermes.dio.me/tracks/aa71615b-e701-4cec-bb64-71ba6974c5fe.png"></img>

-<h3 align="center"> Formação Python Developer - DIO</h3>
+<h3 align="center"> Python Developer Training - DIO</h3>
 </p>

 ***

-## Informações Sobre o Curso
+## Course Information

-#### Carga horária: 64 horas
+#### Working hours: 64 hours

-#### Nível: Intermediário
+#### Intermediate level

-<p>Com uma grande versatilidade, vasta documentação e inúmeras bibliotecas fazem do Python a primeira escolha na área de dados.
-Contudo, Python não se limita à dados, podendo ser aplicado a games, aplicações web, automatização de tarefas e muito mais!
-Aprenda do zero da sintaxe básica da linguagem até integrações com APIs e projetos práticos explorando os principais frameworks como Flask e Django.

-Modele seu banco de dados com a ferramenta do Sqlalchemy e crie aplicações ainda mais ricas com persistência de dados com MongoDB utilizando a biblioteca do Pymongo</p>
+<p>With great versatility, extensive documentation and numerous libraries make Python the first choice in the data area.
+However, Python is not limited to data and can be applied to games, web applications, task automation and much more!
+Learn from scratch the basic syntax of the language to integrations with APIs and practical projects exploring the main frameworks like Flask and Django.</p>

 ***